Hopsalms/alx-pre_course/README.md

-I am loving this coding experience.
+I am loving this coding experience at ALX